JNRowe/jnrowe.github.io/articles/tips/Zsh_and_the_vcs.rst

 work well, but it isn’t a system I use often enough to have tested it thoroughly.

-I tested ``bzr`` support while writing this but it is totally unusable because of just how painfully slow ``bzr`` is.
+I tested :command:`bzr` support while writing this but it is totally unusable because of just how painfully slow :command:`bzr` is.
 On my system it adds close to one and half seconds to every prompt display, although that could be improved if I wasn’t using conservative CPU scaling to save power.
-As a comparison the ``git`` info takes less than a tenth of a second to calculate on the same system, and ``mercurial`` around three times that which is most definitely still usable.
+As a comparison the :command:`git` info takes less than a tenth of a second to calculate on the same system, and :command:`mercurial` around three times that which is most definitely still usable.

 .. note::
-   There is a ``use-simple`` setting for the ``bzr`` support that may make the ``vcs_info`` functionality faster for you, albeit not noticeably on my system.
+   There is a ``use-simple`` setting for the :command:`bzr` support that may make the ``vcs_info`` functionality faster for you, albeit not noticeably on my system.
 It is also the only |VCS| that has such a hack, which is quite telling in itself.

 Repository state
 ----------------